kCLOSED CHURCHES WITHIN THE PRESENT

 Journal references:

-1884,39 –
+1884,39 – building erected at

-building erected at “Stevensville” after Church Extension Plan No. 19
+“Stevensville” after Church Extension Plan No. 19

 Brief History:

-Methodism has a long history in the Muncy
+Methodism has a long history in the Muncy Valley.

-Valley.
-The charge was known as Laporte when it
+The charge was known as Laporte when it was transferred from the East Genesee

-and as Muncy Creek before being Muncy
+Conference in 1857, and then as Tivoli and as Muncy Creek before being Muncy

 Valley.
-The exact date of the first appointment in Muncy
+The exact date of the first appointment in Muncy Valley is known,

-Valley is known, but the property was deeded to the Methodists on February 13,
+but the property was deeded to the Methodists on February 13, 1884.
+The village was apparently known as

-as “Stevensville” – after the D.T.
+“Stevensville” – after the D.T.
 Stevens & Son tannery located there, and

 M.D.
 Stevens was a large contributor to the church.

-In 1969 the Muncy Valley ME, Sonestown ME and
+In 1969 the

-Sonestown EV congregations united to form the present
+Muncy Valley ME, Sonestown ME and Sonestown EV congregations united to form the

-Valley United Methodist Church.
-In 1972 they moved into their present
+present Valley United Methodist Church.
+In 1972 they moved into their

-facility north of Muncy Valley on US 220.
+present facility north of Muncy Valley on US 220.

 Final disposition: